k00mi/gitaly/doc/design_ha.md

 ## Using Strong Consistency

 The current implementation of strong consistency via reference-transaction hook is enabled by default.
-You can use the following feature flags to change its
-behavior:

-- `gitaly_ruby_reference_transaction_hook`: This feature flag is enabled by default.
-If enabled, it will cause Ruby RPCs to perform voting via the reference-transaction hook.

 In order to observe reference transactions, the following metrics can be used:

 - `gitaly_praefect_transactions_total`: The number of transactions created.